pmclanahan/basket-lib/packages/celery/docs/faq.rst

 **Answer:** Yes.

-:mod:`~celery.bin.celeryd` is an implementation of Celery in Python.
+:mod:`~celery.bin.worker` is an implementation of Celery in Python.
 If the language has an AMQP client, there shouldn't be much work to create a worker in your language.
 A Celery worker is just a program connecting to the broker to process messages.